-Where did ancestors of American Indians choose places for dwelling?
+Where did ancestors of American Indian choose places for dwelling?

-Near the holy place, which is designated a World Heritage site, you will find a hot spring upwelling.
+Near the holy place, there is a hot spring straight out of the ground.

 One of American Indians, Pueblo's dwelling is on the World Heritage list; the name is Taos Pueblo.